Extension of a residence permit

 You can submit your application for an extension no sooner than 2 months before your residence permit expires.
 It is crucial that you submit your application for an extension before your current residence permit expires.

-Extension of a temporary residence permit as an au pair
+Extension of a temporary residence permit (adults)

 You are allowed to remain in Denmark while your application for an extension is being processed.
 If you wish to leave Denmark while awaiting the ruling, you can apply for a re-entry permit valid for the entire Schengen region.
 A re-entry permit allows you to re-enter Denmark even if your residence permit is not valid.